 Your child deserves the best treatment available.
 When your family works with our therapists, we provide it to you.
 Together.

-Educational Coordinators are certificated teachers that are contracted to work with Big PLANS.
-Educational Coordinators coordinate the communication between all team members and their responsibilities include:
+Early Learning Specialists are certificated teachers that are contracted to work with Big PLANS.
+Early Learning Specialists coordinate the communication between all team members and their responsibilities include:

 - writing and updating IPPs as well as scheduling and hosting the IPP meetings;

-- providing mentorship and support for CDSs concerning working in the classroom;
+- providing mentorship and support for CDFs concerning working in the classroom;

-- writing lesson plans for CDSs for Individual Education Hours and ensuring CDSs have the materials required to carry out these plans;
+- writing lesson plans for CDFs for Individual Education Hours and ensuring CDFs have the materials required to carry out these plans;

 - providing each of their PUF and Mild-Moderate families with a Big PLANS NEWSLETTER five separate times during the year;

-- completing four observations for each PUF child (45 min each) and four Child Development Specialist visits per child; (also 45 min);
+- completing four observations for each PUF child (45 min each) and four Child Development Facilitator visits per child; (also 45 min);

 - collecting attendance sheets for PUF and MM students from their respective preschools;

 - mediating the contact between Big PLANS staff and the therapists regarding the children on their caseloads.
 Assist in coordinating schedules between you and the therapist to make sure you can attend as many therapy sessions as possible;

 - notifying Big PLANS staff of any changes to your child’s information; (school transfers, changes in class times/schedules, teacher changes);